How Do You Make a Paintbrush Last?

 Proper cleaning is essential to make a paintbrush last.
 For water-based paints, rinse under warm water with mild dish soap until the water runs clear, taking about 5–10 minutes.

+For oil-based paints, use mineral spirits in a well-ventilated area, then wash with soap and water.
 Always clean immediately after use to prevent paint from hardening, which can make bristles stiff and unusable.

 Thorough cleaning removes all residue, preserving the brush’s shape and flexibility for future projects, whether you’re a pro or a weekend painter.